4d/docs/website/translated_docs/fr/API/CollectionClass.md

 #### Description

 The `.indexOf()` function <!-- REF #collection.indexOf().Summary -->searches the *toSearch* expression among collection elements and returns the index of the first found occurrence, or -1 if it was not found<!-- END REF -->.
-> This function does not modify the original collection.
+> Cette fonction ne modifie pas la collection d'origine.

 In *toSearch*, pass the expression to find in the collection.
 You can pass:

-*   a scalar value (text, number, boolean, date),
+*   une valeur scalaire (texte, numérique, booléen, date),
 *   the null value,
-*   an object or a collection reference.
+*   une référence d'objet ou de collection.

 *toSearch* must match exactly the element to find (the same rules as for the equality operator of the data type are applied).